 City of Bowling Green

-The Westen St. corridor was recently selected to receive traffic improvements through the construction of several single lane roundabouts.
-The intersections of Highland Way, Patrick Way, Rockingham Ave, and Ashley Circle were selected for this project.
+Construction on the first of four roundabouts along Westen Street began this spring.
+The roundabout and associated improvements to Westen at Rockingham Avenue are underway and will be completed in August.
+The intersections of Highland Way, Patrick Way, and Ashley Circle were also selected for this project.
 Converting these all-way stop controlled intersections to roundabouts will help alleviate the delay motorists routinely experience, especially during the PM peak hour.
 All four roundabouts will have the same dimensions and will be sized to easily convey passenger vehicles, schools buses, and fire trucks.
 Each roundabout will incorporate raised splitter islands to separate entering and exiting traffic as well as accommodations for current and future sidewalks.
-Preliminary design has started with final design scheduled to be completed in February.
-Construction of all four roundabouts is expected to be spread out over the next few years.
-The roundabout at Rockingham Ave. will take priority and construction should be completed late Summer 2022.

 The existing intersections with Ashley Circle and Scottsville Rd. – Ashley Circle (north) at Wilkinson Trace and Ashley Circle (south) at Ashley St. – were originally constructed approximately 50 years ago.
 Since then, development along the Ashley Circle corridor has continued to increase.
 The result of this growth are long delays experienced by motorists at these two signalized intersections.
 To reduce these delays, the City proposes installation of dedicated right turn lanes at both locations to allow motorists to make right turns without waiting for vehicles going straight to clear each intersection.
-Preliminary design has started with final design scheduled to be completed in February.
-Improvements at the Ashely Circle (south) intersection are expected to occur in 2022 and construction for Ashley Circle (north) is currently scheduled for 2023.
+Construction is anticipated in late 2022.

 The City is committed to providing a walkable community and therefore the City allocates funds to build new sidewalks in areas that show a need.
 Each year candidate projects are prioritized based upon a set scoring system to determine where funds will be spent.
-Sidewalk construction was recently completed along Loving Way, Holly Drive, Highland Way and North Lee Drive.
-The City has finished prioritizing new sidewalk projects for Fiscal Year 2022 and has selected candidate projects along portions of Euclid Ave., Morgantown Rd., Creekwood Ave., Rodes Dr., Riverwood Ave., and Rockingham Ave.
-Public meetings for these locations were held in October to gauge neighborhood support then presented to the Board of Commissioners in November for final approval.
-Survey and design will begin early this year with construction occurring in Fall 2022.
-Additionally, the City continues to allocate funds annually to rehabilitate existing sidewalk.
+The projects for Fiscal Year 2022 include portions of sidewalk on Morgantown Rd., Creekwood Avenue, Rodes Drive, Riverwood Avenue, and Rockingham Ave and are currently in the design phase.
 The Sidewalk Maintenance Program identifies the process by which staff inspects and choses which areas will be inspected in a given year.
 Depending on funding, the City can correct safety hazards in hundreds of locations across the city per year.

-Additionally, sidewalk rehabilitation along state-maintained roadways began in late 2021.
+Additionally, sidewalk rehabilitation along state-maintained roadways, which began in late 2021, will wrap up this summer.
 This project was funded by the Kentucky Transportation Cabinet and implemented by the City in an effort to address safety hazards along existing sidewalks within state right-of-way.
-Once complete, the City will be responsible for the long-term maintenance of all sidewalks along state maintained roadways.

 The City’s newly implemented Greenways Program mimics the Sidewalk program where candidate projects are ranked and selected annually based upon allocated funding.
-Design will begin early this year for the current fiscal year’s projects along portions of Smallhouse Road, Bryant Way and Lover’s Lane.
-Additionally, a project is currently underway to connect the greenway trail on the Weldon Peete Park side of River Street to the trail to the west.
-The new connection will be beneath the roadway bridge and thus eliminate the need for users to cross the heavily traveled roadway as they do today.
+The locations selected to receive new greenways this year include portions of Smallhouse Road, Bryant Way and Lover’s Lane.
+These locations are currently in the design phase.
+Additionally, a greenway connection between the trail on the Weldon Peete Park side of River Street near the Barren River and the trail to the west was completed which now gives pedestrians access beneath the roadway and thus eliminates the need for users to cross the heavily traveled roadway.

 The Public Works Department continues to work with the City’s Neighborhood & Community Services Department to provide better pedestrian connections throughout town.
-Sidewalk construction is near completion along Johnson Drive and Dennis Way.
-Additionally, a Transportation Improvement Program (TAP) grant awarded to the City in conjunction with the (former) Greenways Commission that will provide pedestrian and bicycle connections between existing downtown greenways facilities, key destinations in the West End, and will ultimately improve problematic intersection crossings.
-Construction is set to begin as early as this winter.
+A Transportation Improvement Program (TAP) grant was awarded to the City in conjunction with the (former) Greenways Commission that will provide pedestrian and bicycle connections between existing downtown greenways facilities, key destinations in the West End, and will ultimately improve problematic intersection crossings.
+Construction is set to begin later this year pending necessary property acquisition.
+Most recently the City was awarded a TAP grant in the amount of $1.6M to restore the College Street Pedestrian Bridge, a historic landmark and future gateway to the Riverfront Park development.